Accreditations & Recognition for PE, school sport and physical activity (PESSPA)

 School Games Mark (KS2–5)

-The School Games Mark is designed for all schools in Key Stages 2 to 5.
-Its purpose is to reward and recognise engagement (provision and uptake) in the School Games programme against a national benchmark, as well as to celebrate keeping young people active
+The purpose of School Games Mark: to reward and recognise a school’s engagement (provision and uptake) in the School Games against a national benchmark and to celebrate keeping young people active.

 How to apply

-Your school can apply using the dashboard at www.yourschoolgames.com for the academic year 2023-24 in May 2024.
+Your school can apply using the dashboard at www.yourschoolgames.com for the academic year 2024-25 from Wednesday 30 April – Wednesday 30 July 2025

-To help you review your provision before applying please use the School Games Mark 2022/23 criteria.
+To help you review your provision before applying please use the School Games Mark 2024/25 criteria.
+To contact your Active Schools Officer please email via active.schools@surreycc.gov.uk

 For more information visit the Your School Games website.
 You can also email us at active.schools@surreycc.gov.uk.